 We all know it’s not very pleasant to use a cold bathroom in the middle of winter.
-So, it’s no surprise to know that our dog’s feel the same discomfort when it’s cold outside.
-Often dog’s refuse to go potty outside in the cold or rain, causing them to hold it all day and eventually have accidents in the house.
+So, it’s no surprise to know that our dogs feel the same discomfort when it’s cold outside.
+Often dogs refuse to go potty outside in the cold or rain.
+This causes them to hold it all day and have accidents in the house.
 This is harmful to your pet and not to mention bad for your rugs, that’s why we have a few tricks to get you through!

-You can help train you dog to go on command by use cue words such as “Go Potty or Time to Go” to help them know when it’s time to potty.
-In my house we say, “Let’s go do a good boy” to let our dog Rigsby know when it’s time head out for a bathroom break.
-Once you use the verbal cues, make sure to dole out treats liberally.
-It may be cold for you outside as well, but stand right next to them to hand them out as soon as they go.
-If you wait until they return to the doorway then they may think they treat is because they are coming to you and not because of the potty break.
+You can help train your dog to go on command by using cue words such as “Go Potty or Time to Go”.
+Cue words help them know when it’s time to potty.
+In my house, we say, “Let’s go do a good boy” to let our dog Rigsby know when it’s time head out for a bathroom break.
+Once you use the verbal cues, make sure to dole out treats.
+It may be cold for you outside as well but stand right next to them to hand them out as soon as they go.
+Don’t until they return to the doorway.
+They may think they treat is because they are coming to you and not because of the potty break.

-It can be really hard on pets and pet parents in the winter months, so hopefully these tips will help you get through until spring.
+It can be hard on pets and pet parents in the winter months.
+Following these tips will help you get through until spring.
 Don’t forget to let us know any tips that work for you in the comments!

 https://wetnosespetsitting.com/wp-content/uploads/2017/07/1333933_PinterestVideoImagesOption3_032522.jpg900600[email protected]https://wetnosespetsitting.com/wp-content/uploads/2017/05/wet-noses-logo-420x120.png[email protected]2017-01-06 03:19:422022-04-08 16:27:02Tips to Get Your Dog to Go Outside in the Cold